Slookeur/atomes/Contributing-tutorials/New-analysis/STEP-3.md

 */
 G_MODULE_EXPORT void on_calc_idc_released (GtkWidget * widg, gpointer data)
 {
+  // active_project is a pointer on the active atomes project
   // Initializing the graph for this calculation, if this was done already if (! active_project -> analysis[IDC] -> init_ok)  init_idc ();
   // Cleaning previous results, if any